Most people know you need the right humidity and temperature for glue to work but there is a third thing!

 HOW TO BALANCE THE pH

-So how do we manipulate the skin and lash area and get it into more of a natural zone?
+Here is how to manipulate the skin and lash area and get it into more of a neutral zone, every time:

-- Cleansing is essential for every set and for every refill.
+Cleansing the lashes is essential for every set and for every refill.